zachpino/digidev-f18/week05/README.md

-# Week 04 · Odds and Ends · DC Motors, Non-Continuous Servo, Digital Sensor and Libraries, and Soldering
+# Week 04 · Action at a Distance

 Let's use our new PWM and looping abilities to work on DC motors, and leverage digital signaling to access a servo motor and a temperature/humidity sensor.